Vegoia/vegoia.github.io/_posts/2024-11-17-Legends-and-Lattes.md

   sidebar: left
 ---

-The cosy fantasy novel "Legends & Lattes" written by Travis Baldree and published in 2022 with Tor is the subject of this post.
+The cosy fantasy novel 'Legends & Lattes' written by Travis Baldree and published in 2022 with Tor is the subject of this post.

 ## The book